-Furthermore, the FDA allows calorie information on packaged goods to be accurate within a margin or error of 20%.
+Furthermore, the FDA allows calorie information on packaged goods to be accurate within a margin of error of 20%.
 I’m guessing manufacturers understate rather than overstate their foods’ calorie content.
 Unfortunately, someone trying to limit their intake to 1200 calories/day could, despite their diligence, actually be eating closer to 1500.
 If so, they better walk another 5 miles each day to account for the difference.

 More simply put, the more digestible or processed a food, the more calories we obtain from it – an important fact that food labels don’t reflect.
-Cooking, blending, mashing, chewing and converting whole foods into refined ones virtually digests food for us making calories more readily available.
+Cooking, blending, mashing, chewing, and converting whole foods into refined ones virtually digests food for us making calories more readily available.
 Fiber-rich foods left intact, on the other hand, hoard some of their calories allowing us to excrete not absorb them.

-How the Food was Prepared: Cooked, raw, ground or pulverized?
+Cooked, raw, ground, or pulverized?
 It matters.

-The Timing of Meals: If you’re limiting calories, it shouldn’t matter when you eat those calories, but it does.
+If you’re limiting calories, it shouldn’t matter when you eat those calories, but it does.
 Research continues to show that individuals who consume more of their calories in the morning and midday hours lose more weight and have greater improvement in insulin and cholesterol levels than individuals eating the same number of calories but consume more of them in the evening.